 - also highlights the difference between the green, leafy vegetables, which are rich in many nutrients and thought to reduce the risk of CVD and also cognitive decline

 - The MIND diet argues that both the green leafy vegetables and other vegetables are essential.

 MIND Diet and Health

 Both the Mediterranean and the DASH diets have been researched thoroughly and are also associated with lower blood pressure, a decreased risk of cardiovascular disease and Type 2 diabetes.

 In contrast, there are only a handful of epidemiological studies examining the MIND diet’s effect on brain health and cognitive function.
 So far, the results have shown the MIND diet to be associated with the slowing cognitive decline and a reduced risk for Alzheimer’s disease.

-Additionally, because MIND diet is a combination of the both Mediterranean diet and DASH diet, it’s thought to have a similar effect on improving the heart health and reducing the risk of CVD and diabetes, both of which are risk factors for the Alzheimer’s disease.
+Additionally, because the MIND diet is a combination of the both Mediterranean diet and the DASH diet, it’s thought to have a similar effect on improving heart health and reducing the risk of CVD and diabetes, both of which are risk factors for the Alzheimer’s disease.

 Although MIND diet – in conjunction with other good health habits like the regular exercise, not smoking and getting adequate sleep may have an effect on the cognition, many other factors impact the development of Alzheimer’s disease (source)